-Overall, corporate risk scores continue to be generally stable, with a lowering of three risk scores.
-Since the last report to the Audit Committee, further work has been carried out developing risk mitigations and progress reports that are more specific, measurable, achievable, realistic and timed, and aligning the plans and progress reporting more closely with each other.
-The corporate risk register is joined up with the Council's 2018-19 Internal Audit Plan, with separate risk scrutiny applied by the Risk Management Officer to corporate risks where audits have not been identified.
+Overall, corporate risk scores continue to be generally stable, with a lowering of two risk scores as noted in Appendix A. Since the last report to the Audit Committee, further work has been carried out developing risk mitigations and progress reports that are more specific, measurable, achievable, realistic and timed, and aligning the plans and progress reporting more closely with each other.
 Progress against mitigations set can be better identified, moving towards a reduction in risk scores, wherever possible.
-The goal is to better reflect the significant corporate risks to Norfolk County Council, and the actions required to mitigate them, overseen by the County Leadership Team, and owned by the Policy and Resources Committee.
+The goal is to better reflect the significant corporate risks to Norfolk County Council, considered by the Shadow Corporate Board.
+From May 2019, these will be owned by the Corporate Board.